Amid soaring inflation, alarms sounded about central banks’ focus on climate change, racial justice

 “The critics want to see it move rapidly to slow the economy so that they can again get good help cheap,” he wrote in the Eurasia Review.
 “Specifically, they would like to see the Fed end its quantitative easing program (buying bonds and other assets) and raise the short-term interest rate it controls, in order to reduce demand in the economy.”

-But Mr. Baker said higher interest rates “will slow the economy by making it more expensive for people to buy homes and cars, since they now have to pay a higher interest rate on their mortgages and car loans.”
+Mr. Baker said higher interest rates “will slow the economy by making it more expensive for people to buy homes and cars, since they now have to pay a higher interest rate on their mortgages and car loans.”

 In prior decades, he wrote, the Federal Reserve Board “was very quick to raise interest rates over concerns about inflation.”